hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 * `subnet_id` - (Optional) The ID of the Subnet within the Virtual Network where the Zookeeper Nodes should be provisioned within.
 Changing this forces a new resource to be created.

 * `virtual_network_id` - (Optional) The ID of the Virtual Network where the Zookeeper Nodes should be provisioned within.
 Changing this forces a new resource to be created.

+---

+A `edge_node` block supports the following:

+* `vm_size` - (Required) The Size of the Virtual Machine which should be used as the Edge Nodes.
+Changing this forces a new resource to be created.

+* `install_script_action` - A `install_script_action` block as defined below.

+---

+A `install_script_action` block supports the following:

+* `name` - (Required) The name of the install script action.
+Changing this forces a new resource to be created.

+* `uri` - (Required) The URI pointing to the script to run during the installation of the edge node.
+Changing this forces a new resource to be created.

 ## Attributes Reference